 Lutheran Social Services of Southern California began in December 1944 when a group of Lutheran congregations in San Diego came together to discuss how to better assist families in need.
 They began discussing how to form a Welfare Commission.
-Their vision expanded when they came together with another group of Lutheran congregations in Los Angeles having the very same conversations.
-Lutheran Social Services of Southern California was officially incorporated in 1946 as a 501(c3) non-profit social service agency.
+Their vision expanded when they came together with another group of Lutheran congregations in Los Angeles having the very same conversation.
+Lutheran Social Services of Southern California was officially incorporated in 1946 as a 501(c)(3) non-profit social service agency.
 The mission has stayed true to its earliest beginnings, to be a servant to those in need.

-…those in crisis, with short-term, emergency services
+…those in crisis, with short-term, emergency services.